 Dr. Scott Pace (Ph.D., RAND Graduate School; Professor of Practice in International Affairs, Elliott School) His research interests include civil, commercial, and national security space policy.
 From 2005-2008, he served as the Associate Administrator for Program Analysis and Evaluation at NASA.
 Prior to NASA, Dr. Pace was the Assistant Director for Space and Aeronautics in the White House Office of Science and Technology Policy (OSTP).

-Dr. John M. Logsdon (Ph.D., New York University) is a Professor Emeritus at George Washington University’s Elliott School of International Affairs, where he was the founder and long-time director of GW’s Space Policy Institute.
-He is the author of, among many publications, After Apollo- Richard Nixon and the American Space Program (2015), the award-winning study John F. Kennedy and the Race to the Moon (2010), The Decision to Go to the Moon: Project Apollo and the National Interest (1970), and general editor of the seven-volume series, Exploring the Unknown: Selected Documents in the History of the U.S. Civil Space Program.
-He is currently working on a study of the civilian space program during the Reagan administration and is a sought-after commentator on space issues by the electronic and print media.
-In 2003, he was a member of the Columbia Accident Investigation Board and is recognized as a former member of the NASA Advisory Council.
+Dr. John M. Logsdon (Ph.D., New York University) is Professor Emeritus at George Washington University’s Elliott School of International Affairs, where he was the founder and long-time director of GW’s Space Policy Institute.
+Dr. Logsdon’s research interests focus on the policy and historical aspects of U.S. and international space activities.
+He is author, among many articles, essays, and edited books, of the award-winning studies John F. Kennedy and the Race to the Moon (2010); After Apollo?
+Richard Nixon and the American Space Program (2015); and Ronald Reagan and the Space Frontier (2019).
+Dr. Logsdon was general editor of the seven-volume series Exploring the Unknown: Selected Documents in the History of the U.S. Civil Space Program (1995-2008) and of The Penguin Book of Outer Space Exploration (2018).
+Dr. Logsdon is a member of the Board of Directors of the Planetary Society.
+In 2003 he was a member of the Columbia Accident Investigation Board, and formerly was a member of the NASA Advisory Council.
+He is a sought-after commentator on space issues by the electronic and print media.

 Dr. Peter L. Hays (Ph.D., Tufts University) is a Senior Space Policy Analyst with Falcon Research supporting the Principal Department of Defense Space Advisor Staff where he helps to develop and implement space policy and strategy initiatives.
 Dr. Hays holds a Ph.D. from the Fletcher School and was an honor graduate of the United States Air Force Academy.
 He served internships at the White House Office of Science and Technology Policy and National Space Council.
 Hays previously taught space policy courses at the United States Air Force Academy School of Advanced Airpower Studies and National Defense University.
 His major publications include Handbook of Space Security, Space and Security, and Toward a Theory of Spacepower.